mozilla/policy-templates/README.md

 ## Policy documentation

+> [!WARNING]
-Documentation for policy behavior and syntax is moving to [Firefox Admin Docs](https://firefox-admin-docs.mozilla.org/reference/policies/).
+> Documentation for policy behavior and syntax is moving to [Firefox Admin Docs](https://firefox-admin-docs.mozilla.org/reference/policies/).

 The new docs repository is public and open to contributions, so if you want to make improvements, feel free to contribute at https://github.com/mozilla/enterprise-admin-reference.
 See the [GitHub Discussion](https://github.com/mozilla/policy-templates/discussions/1291) for more information.